imshota1009/Eco-Navi-App/README.md

 - Integration with garbage collection calendars
 - Push notification reminders for disposal days
 - Improved AI accuracy and support for more item categories
+- Supports various languages

 ---